top of page

 I’m Christina Macadam.
 I spent many years as a teacher before deciding that I wanted to work on a deeper level with children and adolescents and adults.
 This led me to train as a psychodynamic psychotherapist.

 Since 2015, I’ve worked therapeutically in a variety of settings and a range of emotional, behavioural, social and mental health difficulties.
-This includes working in a Tier 3 community NHS , the third sector, and primary and secondary schools.
+This includes working in a Tier 3 community NHS , third sector organisations, and primary and secondary schools.
 I also provide clinical supervision.
-Currently I work at the Nightingale Hospital, in private practice and as an honorary adult psychotherapist at Charing Cross Hospital.
+Currently I work at the Nightingale Hospital and in private practice.

 I am a registered member of the British Association for Counselling and Psychotherapy (MBACP) and the British Psychoanalytic Council (BPC) and adhere to their strict code of ethics.
 I am also a member of the Tavistock Society of Psychotherapists (TSP).
 I have regular clinical supervision and personal therapy.
 This ensures that my work is of the highest standard.